AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 >[!TAB Prices]

 In [!DNL Stripe], **prices** represent the unit cost, currency, and the optional billing cycle for both recurring and one-time purchase of products.
-For information on specific price attributes, visit the [[!DNL Stripe] API guide on balance transactions](https://docs.stripe.com/api/prices).
+Read the [[!DNL Stripe] API guide on prices](https://docs.stripe.com/api/prices) for more information on specific price attributes.

 +++Select to view the Stripe Price object